How to Get Paint Off Laminate Floor: 8 Easy Methods That Work

 How To Protect Laminate Floors When Painting

-Splatters and spills are undoubtedly not a fun part of painting walls above laminate floors.
+Splatters and spills are not exactly the fun part of painting walls above laminate floors.
 But the thing is, they are inevitable and you will have to find a way to deal with them no matter what.

 When mess-free painting isn't possible, it is better to protect your laminate floors from the paint instead of cleaning the stains later.